Join the Global Breast Cancer Movement

 Randomized Controlled Trials

-Studies where researchers change some participants' behavior or provide a particular therapy to see how it affects health.
-These studies are called randomized controlled trials because the participants are randomly assigned (as if by coin toss) to either an intervention group (such as one taking a chemoprevention drug) or a control group (such as one taking an inactive placebo).
+Studies where researchers change some participants’ behavior or provide a certain therapy to some participants to see how it affects health.
+Participants are randomly assigned (as if by coin toss) to either an intervention group (such as one getting a new drug) or a control group (such as one getting standard treatment).

 Recurrence (Relapse)

 Return of cancer.
-Local recurrence is the return of cancer to the same breast or chest wall.
-Distant recurrence is the return of cancer to another location, such as the lungs or liver.
-See Metastases .
+Local recurrence is the return of cancer to the same breast or the same side chest wall.
+Distant recurrence is the return of cancer that has spread to other parts of the body, such as the lungs, liver, bones or brain.
+See Metastases.

 Regimen